xjtu-enre/ENRE-ts/docs/entity/class.md

 ## Entity: Class

-A `Class Entity` is a template of object containing variables and functions defined by keyword `class`.
+A `Class Entity` is a template of object containing properties and methods defined by keyword `class`.

 ### Supported pattern